prideout/camera_demo/README.md

 # TODO

+- implement parcc_get_home_frame and parcc_set_frame

+- the "go to home position" button (instant for now)

-- map mode
+- map constraints

-    - zoom and pan constraints (make it optional, add a checkbox)
+- I guess the config should not be passed by value. (play with coliru?)

 - navigation and animation (frames)
-    - proper home position
+    - I think we should remove tick() and consolidate the two matrix getters

 - "show frame"

 - orbit mode
     - I think the aabb should be replaced with a fallback sphere

+- parcc_frame should perhaps be an opaque structure
+    - could be a 4-tuple of floats (mode + 3 data fields)

 - two emscripten demos (no microui stuff, probably)